tdwg/website/_posts/2022-03-11-bicikl-questionnaire.md

 ---
 title: How do you access and use data?
+description: >
   Help our partner BiCIKL to know you better!
 background:
   img: https://bicikl-project.eu/themes/october_theme_bicikl/assets/images/visual_guide.jpg
   by: BiCIKL project